BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

    @other: a list containing: elements without names
 ```
 What does this mean?
 The first row is telling us that the data file is a genlight object, and inside we can find 232 genotypes (so 232 individuals with genotype data).
 Each of the 232 individuals have genotypes on 21499 SNPs, from which there is an average of 1.26% of missing data.
 The optional content (introduced by "@") correspond to another additional matrix with further information about the SNPs or the individuals.

+* Filtering our dataset *

+As a second step in a genomic analysis, we would need to filter the data.
+There are many ways of filtering a dataset, and it all depends what we are interested in.
+One thing to remember is that whatever we choose for filtering steps, we would need to report all the steps, so other scientists can replicate our analysis and understand why the results are the way they are.
+Some of the parameters that genomicists filter their data on is in the % of missing data, or minor allele frequencies.
+For the sake of simplicity, we won't be doing any filtering process for our exercises today, for two reasons: (1) the dataset is of very good quality and it has already been filtered for some parameters (see the original article for details), and (2) for the sake of simplicity for today's main key messages (and one can spend lots of time in filtering - and one should!
+Unfortunately it is not our priority for today).

+* PCA *